White Christmas: Mountain West To Great Lakes

 Not to be left out, the typical warm spots along the U.S. Southern-Tier will have a "Green Christmas."

 By the way, the official definition of a "White Christmas" is at least 1 inch of snow on the ground the morning of Dec.
 25. This does not necessarily mean that the snow fell on December 24 or 25.

 Stampede Pass, Wash., Yellowstone National Park, Marquette, Mich., International Falls, Minn., and Adirondack Park in New York are typically guaranteed a White Christmas every year.
-In fact, Stampede Pass, Wash., in the Cascade Mountains east of Tacoma, has a 96 percent chance that there will be more than 10 inches of snow on the ground on December 25.
+The Twin Cities, on average, have a 72 percent chance of a White Christmas while Denver annually has a 38 percent chance of a White Christmas in any given year.
+Stampede Pass, Wash., in the Cascade Mountains east of Tacoma, has a 96 percent chance that there will be more than 10 inches of snow on the ground on December 25.

 Be sure to keep WeatherBug active to receive the latest weather in your neighborhood and get the latest updates anywhere on Twitter